 The methodologies applied in the PoA are:

 Technologies and Practices to Displace Decentralized Thermal Energy Consumption” v.4.0, released on 07/10/2021 (hereafter referred to as the Methodology).
+This methodology was chosen because it does exactly match improved cookstoves technologies and practices.

 Requirements and guidelines: Usage rate monitoring” v.2.0., released on 27/10/2020.